 If you are imagining giant water slides, this “water park” is quite different than what the name may suggest.
 It is set on 40 square miles with 150 lakes and operates as part conservation area for wildlife, part recreational park.

-With so many lakes in the park there is an extensive list of water sports.
-Boat hire, canoeing, kayaking, paddle boarding, wakeboarding, water skiing and windsurfing are all available.
-It is advisable to book in advance for the summer high season.
+With so many lakes there is an extensive list of water sports.
+Boat hire, canoeing, kayaking, paddle boarding, wakeboarding, water skiing, and windsurfing are all available.
+It is best to book in advance for the summer high season.

-In addition to water sports, the park has literally countless dry land activities, such as archery, paint balling, cycling, horseback riding, even rally car driving.
+In addition to water sports, the park has countless dry land activities, such as archery, paint balling, cycling, horseback riding, even rally car driving.
 Of course, there is also the opportunity for bird watching and other wildlife spotting in the nature reserve areas of the park.

 For a full list of activities, visit the Cotswold Water Park website.

 Westonbirt National Arboretum

-One of our favorite places to visit in autumn, though beautiful all year round, is the Westonbirt National Arboretum.
+One of our favorite places to visit in autumn, though beautiful all year, is the Westonbirt National Arboretum.
 Used for both conservation and research, the arboretum is a collection of 2,500 different species of trees from all over the world and 15,000 specimens.
-They have so many “champion trees”, meaning they are the tallest or largest trees of their kind in the British Isles.
+They have so many “champion trees,” meaning they are the tallest or largest trees of their kind in the British Isles.

 Several hiking trails make their way throughout the forest, including seasonal trails which highlight the best of the park for the time of your visit.

 For more information on the park visit their website at Forestry England.